QueenieCplusplus/QuickGoThru/README.md

    ...略...

-4. LAN 與 SW （安裝與初始化）
+4. LAN 與 SW （RIP is widely used in LAN）

    https://github.com/QueenieCplusplus/CCNA2020_SW